Electrode-iOS/ELWebService/docs/Swallow-Programming-Guide.md

 Response handlers must return one of the following `ServiceTaskResult` values:

 - Return `.Empty` to provide no processed value to the next handler.
 All subsequent handlers in the chain will continue to run.
-- Return `.Value(AnyObject)` with an associated value of `AnyObject` type to provide a resulting value to the next handler in the chain.
+- Return `.Value(Any)` with an associated value of `Any` type to provide a resulting value to the next handler in the chain.
 All subsequent handlers in the chain will continue to run.
 - Return `.Failure(ErrorType)` with an associated value of `ErrorType` to prevent any subsequent response handlers from running.
 All registered error handlers will run instead.

 The example below uses `ServiceTaskResult` to first filter out any responses that do not have the status code of 200.
 The first handler simply checks for the 200 status code and returns a `.Failure` result if the status is anything but 200.
 If the status check passes a result of `.Empty` is returned to allow the subsequent response handlers in the chain to continue running.